-Deleting temporary files a way to help you free up disk space.
+Deleting temporary files is a way to help you free up disk space.
 There are loads of ways that can help you free up space on Windows.
-You can utilize tools like Space Analyzer to find out large files on your drive and delete it from the software directly.
+You can utilize tools like Space Analyzer to find large files on your drive and delete from the software directly.

 5. Shut Down Your PC at a Certain Time via CMD